This is the kind of access you came to D.C. for.

-The guiding principle of GU Politics is that “Public Service is a good thing.
-Politics can be too.”
 The goal of the Mentorship Program is to connect students with leaders in politics and public service–the practitioners who are actively engaged in the real world of politics.

-– Mentees will participate in Mentee Orientation at beginning of semester
+- Students participate in an orientation session at the beginning of each year

 Applications are due by September 15th, 2018 for students.
 GU Politics will then begin making pairings and every effort is made to complete pairings by October 15th, 2018.
 A kick-off event will occur in late-October.

 Mentors and students are asked to meet five times between October and May.
 Students should be prepared to meet with their mentor around D.C., ask engaging questions, and work to make connections between what they are studying and their broader career goals.
 Students will participate in Mentee Orientation at the beginning of the semester.
 GU Politics will check-in with students on a monthly basis to receive updates on their experiences.

 A short interest form is available online for both mentors and students to complete.
 We ask that you also submit a copy of the resume to help with making pairings.